jkunimune/Djastiz/en-Specification.md

    Substance-rule : No phrase may be empty.
    Trail-off-rule : Any number of words can be removed from the start and end of a sentence as long as the meaning remains clear.

+This may seem confusing to those more familiar with word-order-based systems, but the reliance on postpositions alone decreases the number of patterns and greatly simplifies the grammar overall.
+It can also be considered equivalent to many case systems.

 ### Mood markers

 A tense marker gives the general purpose of a sentence.
 It is the first thing in the sentence.
 There are ten tense markers, and each creates a fundamentally different kind of communication.